Singapore

 • Using false identification is illegal.

-• You may not be allowed to speak to anyone, including a lawyer, if arrested.
+• You may not be allowed to speak with anyone, including a lawyer, while questioned if arrested.

-Always check your own government's official travel advice before travelling.
+Always check your own government's official travel advice before traveling.

 • Bar bill shock